-On the days I was visiting Washington DC there were many school groups from all parts of the country visiting the National Gallery and the Museum of Natural History.
+On the days I was visiting Washington DC there were many school groups visiting from all parts of the country.
+They went to the National Gallery and the Museum of Natural History.

-There are many museums on both sides of the Mall.
-You would really need a week to visit all of them so you have to pick the ones you like most:
+There are many museums on both sides of the National Mall.
+You would need a week to see them all.
+Just start with the ones you like most.

 - National Museum of Natural History

 I only spent two days on the National Mall and decided to walk into the American History Museum.

 Since I’m from Europe I wanted to learn about American history and that’s what I really did in this museum.

 There was an interesting exhibition of former American presidents and another one telling about the First Ladies.
 Then there was a room showing American food habits from 1950 to 2000.
 After seeing that I understand how much all immigrants from different parts of the world have affected American food culture.
 And so have the new technologies and the wish to eat and drink on the move.